quinnandrews/expense-tracker-ui/README.md

 good about it, what's not so good about it, etc.
 3. I also wanted to explore working with classes in javascript.

+UPDATE: Now that I have developed an implemented an HOC, I now understand why HOCs are preferred over inheritance: a component can essentially be wrapped by many HOCs, augmenting it in a compositional manner rather than the hierarchical manner of inheritance which only permits one member of augmentation.

 This app also plays around with doing something else that may not be considered good practice.
 In some Component Classes I pass the instance to Children via props, which allows me to call any method I want on the Parent Class.
 I was surprised that it worked.